 We now have a Translational Award, a dedicated team and a Translational Award Committee with diverse skills and expertise who have spent their careers developing drugs and devices to help you through the process.

 Tapping into our experts’ experience

 Lots of different elements need to come together for a successful translational project, for example, expertise in medicinal chemistry, intellectual property, regulatory pathways, clinical trial design and commercialisation to name a few.
-We don’t expect you to be an expert in all, or indeed any of these, so this is where our Translational Award Advisors can come in to provide support and guidance.
+We don’t expect you to be an expert in all, or indeed any of these, so this is where our Translational Award Committee members can come in to provide support and guidance.

 Informal and iterative process